Welcome to today's edition of the Rush 24-7 podcast.

 And carried interest is taxed at capital gains rates rather than earned income rates.

-That's what he hasn't gotten there yet.
+But he hasn't gotten there yet.

 That low rate is just causing all kinds of activity.

-We're getting more money flowing in ever, and Obama don't care about that.
+We're getting more money flowing in ever.

 I care about the fundamental fairness.

-What do you mean a fundamental fair?
+Now, what do you mean a fundamental fair?

-They ought to be paying 39 like everybody else is.
+They ought to be paying 39% like everybody else is.

 Well, they are on their personal income.

-Yeah, but their hedge fund income they're not.
+Yeah, but their hedge fund income, they're not.

 So it didn't matter.

-So if if you think that the Democrats are for the tax code to generate revenue, that's not what they care about with the tax code.
+So if you think that the Democrats are for the tax code to generate revenue, that's not what they care about with the tax code.

 Tax code to them is used to punish success and achievement.